 No SIM Card Installed Error

-Some iPhone 4 users have been experiencing a periodic error stating that there is”No SIM Card Installed.”
-The problem being that when this error pops up, users do have their SIM card in place.
+Even when the SIM card is in installed properly, some iPhone 4 users have been experiencing a periodic error stating that there is ”No SIM Card Installed.”
 It is also suspected that this error is connected with the iTunes error “There is a problem with the SIM card in your iPhone.”
 Some suggest that this is a problem with the phone itself and users should return their phone for an exchange.
 Others have suggested that this error resulted from a scratch on the SIM card and a new SIM card fixed the issue.

 The voice command feature is an often used perk of the iPhone 4 but some users are complaining that their microphones are faulty.
 That is that unless they switch their phone to an external microphone or to speakerphone, they can’t be heard.